dokkev/obsidian-valut/PLATO/Optimo User Guide.md

 ## Powering off the Optimo

-Activate the Robot E-stop
+1. Activate the Robot E-stop
-Turn off the computer
+2. Turn off the computer.
-Turn off the Power E-stop
+3. Activate the Power E-stop.
+Make sure to do this aft

 ### Send Commands to Arduino